MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 #### What if you have an idea you want to implement

 You have an idea you think is worth implementing - Great!
-Let the mob know, ask if someone can take your place as typist while you communicate an idea.
-The person taking the keyboard becomes the typist, and you become just part of the mob.
+Let the mob know, ask if someone can take your place as typist while you communicate the idea.
+The person taking the keyboard becomes the typist, and you become part of the rest of the mob.

 -------------------------------------------------------------------------------------------------------------------